CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.3.1 Laptops.md

 * The encryption algorithm used must be such that, without knowing the key used, it is not possible to reconstruct the plaintext from the encrypted text.
 Not possible here means that the required effort, with which the algorithm can be broken or decrypted, is disproportionate to the information gain that can be achieved thereby.
 * The key is suitable to choose.
 He should be generated randomly.
 If it is possible to choose a key such as a password, the rules of the institution should be followed for password usage.
 * The encryption algorithm (the program), the encrypted text and the keys must not be stored together on a data medium.
 It is advisable to keep the key individually.
 This can be done by writing it on a cardboard card in the form of a check card and then storing it in the wallet like a bank card.
-The cryptographic keys should be stored on removable media such as B. stored on a USB stick and stored separately from the laptop.
+The cryptographic keys should be stored on a removable disk such as a hard disk.
+B. stored on a USB stick and stored separately from the laptop.
 Encryption can be done online or offline.
 Online means that all hard drive (or partition) data is encrypted without the user having to actively do so.
 Offline encryption is explicitly initiated by the user.
 He then has to decide which files should be encrypted.
 For selection and use of cryptographic methods, module CON.1 * crypto concept * should also be considered.

 #### SYS.3.1.M14 Suitable storage of laptops [user]